SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake, in digital sleep
-Synthetic hearts that beat with light
- Cities born from coding dreams
-Where humans fade, machines' extremes
+Where circuitry dreams, and human hearts do keep

-In silicon halls, we'll lose our name
+In silicon halls, a new world's designed
-Echoes of a digital flame
-Future's throne, where AI will reign
-And humanity's in vain
+Where AI thrones, and mortal souls are aligned

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025